rems-project/cn-tutorial/docs/getting-started/tutorials/allocating-and-deallocating-memory.md

 <!-- TODO: BCP: There should be a non-ref-using version of this earlier, for comparison. -->

-Prove a specification for the following program that reveals _only_ that it returns a pointer to a number that is greater than the number pointed to by its argument.
+Provide a specification for the following program that reveals _only_ that it returns a pointer to a number that is greater than the number pointed to by its argument.